jojoxyz/Installation-of-WebGrab-Plus-in-the-LibreElec-and-CoreElec-System/README.md

     :latest  to  :3.2.3

 That is all.
 Then it will install version 3.2.3 and not the last one.
-4.2.2 which has a problem graduating from some sites.
+4.2.2 which has a problem grabgrab from some sites.